10 Games Like "The Last of Us"

 I Am Alive is a grim, dark and selfish game where you’d only be thinking only about yourself.
 You definitely have an option to be the good guy who puts others’ safety before his own, but you’d be jeopardizing your own safety.
 How low are you willing to go to make it through the apocalypse?

-It’s a well-crafted action-platformer that keeps you on your toes throughout your journey to find your missing family.
-If you want to play some games like The Last of Us, but with more focus on survival, I Am Alive ticks every box in terms of what you are looking for.
+It’s a well-crafted action-platformer that keeps you on your toes as you try to find your missing family.
+If you want to play some games like The Last of Us, but with more focus on survival, I Am Alive may be just what you're looking for.

 Beyond: Two Souls is a bit divisive.
-While most people loved the emotional, but subtle storyline it had to offer, it didn’t sit well with others.
-If you loved David Cage’s masterpiece called Heavy Rain, though, you are going to love this game, another directed masterpiece by him.
+While most people loved the emotional yet subtle storyline, it didn’t sit as well with other more "active" players.
+If you loved David Cage’s masterpiece last masterpiece Heavy Rain, though, you are going to love this game.

 You play as Jodie, a woman who has struggled throughout her life.
-His only color in his life is Aiden, a spirit who is always desperate to make is presence known to others.
+The only good thing in her life is Aiden, a spirit who is always desperate to make his presence known to others.
 The only thing Aiden knows is destruction.
 Maybe he wants to help Jodie in sorting out her issues, but more than anything else, he wants to be acknowledged.

 The back and forth banter between them is really hilarious.
 You grow to care for both of them as you spend some considerable time with them and become invested in their personal issues.

 Most people should be familiar with The Walking Dead by now.
-The Walking Dead comic book series, as well as the show based on it, have a pretty huge following all over the world.
+The comic book series, as well as the show based on it, have a pretty huge international following.

 Telltale has introduced gamers to the post-apocalyptic universe of The Walking Dead with its own version of the story.
 While the TV show more or less follows the comic book series, this episodic adventure game has its own share of gut-wrenching stories to tell.